stefanodongowski/FanzPlay/docs/user.md

 ## Running the app as a User

 To run the app as an admin, you need to log in using a user email and password.
 Those roles are defined in the Firestore db inside the users' collection.
+For example, you can use this login:

+- Email: test@gmail.com
+- Password: 123456

 The user role has three main pages available: